jnunezt/apigee-opdk-ansible/expand/README.md

 	### Edit inventory files for all data centers for new cassandra nodes

-	1. Add new nodes on inventory
+	Add new nodes on inventory

-		`[all]`
+		[all]
-		-Listing of all nodes in data center apigee_101 ansible_host=xx.xx.xx.xx
+		#Listing of all nodes in data center
+		apigee_101 ansible_host=xx.xx.xx.xx
 		apigee_102 ansible_host=xx.xx.xx.xx

-	1. Add new nodes cassandra in group
+	Add new nodes cassandra in group

 		[dc_1_ds]
-		-Listing of all old nodes cassandra
+		#Listing of all old nodes cassandra
 		apigee_101
 		apigee_102

-	1.Add new group & Identify nodes zookeeper in group
+	Add new group & Identify nodes zookeeper in group

 		[dc_1_zk]
-		-Listing of all old nodes cassandra
+		#Listing of all old nodes cassandra

-	1. Add new group & Identify nodes new cassandra in group
+	Add new group & Identify nodes new cassandra in group

 		[dc_1_c]
 		apigee_101
 		apigee_102

-	1. We can add the dc_1_c group to the larger group
+	We can add the dc_1_c group to the larger group

 		[expand_c:children]
 		dc_1_c

-	1. We can add the expand_c group to the larger group
+	We can add the expand_c group to the larger group

 		[expand:children]
 		expand_c